Search by Keyword

 We now enter into another bridge, but this time it’s entirely instrumental.
 George Martin enters the picture just before the bridge with a treble-heavy harmonium which he plays throughout this section and into the first two measures of the verse that follows.
 Lucky for us, this ear-piercing sound is panned exclusively to the right channel (in both stereo mixes) and mostly consists of a single chord with a couple stray fingering changes to add some variance.
 Since John doesn’t sing during this bridge, we can easily distinguish George’s clever guitar fills which are panned to the left channel.

-The last verse then appears with falsetto harmonies still in place, although this time the lyrics entirely consist of the phrase “say the word love.”
+The final verse then appears with falsetto harmonies still in place, although this time the lyrics entirely consist of the phrase “say the word love.”
 This is repeated four times, the fourth with the word “word” stretched out for the entire ninth and tenth measures.
 Ringo repeats the drum pattern of the third verse, this being two flams in a slow triplet form and then a fast five-note snare drum fill.
 After this we hear a repeat of the instrumental bridge with the harmonium in all its glory, although it is faded out rather quickly to disguise the fact that the musicians actually stopped the song at the end of the bridge.

 Although John’s musical contribution to “The Word” may have been minimal, he shows himself as the song’s primary spokesman by singing solo during the bridges.
-With lyrics like “I’m here to show everybody the light,” the evidence suggests this as being John’s song entirely when, as we’ve revealed above, it was truly a collaboration with Paul.
+With lyrics like “I’m here to show everybody the light,” the evidence suggests this as being John’s song entirely when, as stated above, it was truly a collaboration with Paul.
 The commanding presence of John’s electric guitar chops, however, makes for an interesting element of a detailed arrangement.

 For sheer degree of involvement, Paul definitely shines as the man who holds the entire song together.
 His rhythmic piano work propels the track as does his intricate bass guitar groove that comes alive in the right channel of the popular second stereo mix (the first stereo mix buries this magnificent performance in the left channel with the rhythm track).
 His bass work is evidence of their intended premise for the “Rubber Soul” album, namely to emphasize American soul music.
 Although cracking at times, Paul’s layers of harmonies work well to fill out the arrangement.

-George Harrison’s primary contribution to “The Word” is his expertly performed guitar riff which is played repeatedly in every bridge, along with his less distinguished vocal harmonies during the verses.
+George Harrison’s primary contribution to “The Word” is his expertly performed guitar riff which is repeatedly played in every bridge, along with his less distinguished vocal harmonies during the verses.
 Ringo puts in one of his best performances to date, due in part to the engineers keeping the drum kit high in the mix when the rhythm track was performed.
-His flamboyant backward drum fills, starting with the left hand but being played on a right-handed set up (Ringo was left-handed), will be heard even more frequently as The Beatles career progresses, such as his work on the following year's “Rain.”
+Starr's flamboyant backward drum fills, starting with the left hand but being played on a right-handed set up (Ringo was left-handed), will be heard even more frequently as The Beatles career progresses, such as his work on the following year's “Rain.”

 John Lennon had been mostly showing himself as the vulnerable or disheartened singer/songwriter as of late, but he adds a new persona to his arsenal with “The Word.”
-He is now the self-proclaimed guru that has discovered the meaning of life and has taken it upon himself to make his adoring fans aware of it.
+John is now the self-proclaimed guru that has discovered the meaning of life and has taken it upon himself to make his adoring fans aware of it.
 “I’m here to show everybody the light,” he preaches.
 His consistent sly charm over the past few years, though, keeps everybody on the edge of their seat instead of rolling their eyes.

 His disciples (ahem…background singers) chant for us to “give the word a chance.”
 After all, “the only word is love” anyway.
 It’s as pure and enlightening as “sunshine,” so it “must be right.”